Low-Light Shadow Imaging using Quantum-Noise Detection with a Camera

-The concept of the proposed method is illustrate in Fig.~\ref{fig:concept}, where it is also contrasted with a traditional intensity-based measurement.
+The concept of the proposed method is illustrated in Fig.~\ref{fig:concept}.
 A CCD camera detects the number of photons incident on each pixel, $N$, on top of its internal dark noise $N_d$.
 For a standard intensity measurement, the boundary between a fully illuminated region (the average photocounts $\langle N + N_d\rangle$) and a fully blocked region (the average photocounts $\langle N_d\rangle$) can be distinguished by the difference between these two photocount values.
 Moreover, we can estimate the signal-to-noise of such traditional measurements as

-where $\bar{N}$ is an average photon number detected per pixel (or detection area), and $\Delta N_d$ is the variance of the dark noise counts.
+where $\bar{N}$ is an average photon number detected per pixel (or bin), and $\Delta N_d$ is the standard deviation of the dark noise counts.

 We propose instead to measure the normalized variance, $V$, of the quadrature $X_{\theta} = \cos(\theta)X_1+\sin(\theta)X_2$, where $X_1 = a + a^{\dagger}$, $X_2 = i(a^{\dagger} - a)$, and $a^{\dagger}(a)$ is the creation(annihilation) operator for the photon state.
-In this case a similar boundary between the light and darkness can be detected via the deviation of the noise variance for the region illuminated by a quantum probe from unity - the noise variance of the coherent vacuum.
+In this case a similar boundary between the light and darkness can be detected via the deviation of the noise variance for the region illuminated by a quantum probe from unity --- the noise variance of the coherent vacuum (shot noise).
 This method does not work for a coherent illuminating state because the quadrature variance is unchanged by the loss.

-For example, if an experiment uses a squeezed vacuum with the squeezing parameter $r$, the expected variance value for the squeezed and anti-squeezed quadratures are $V=e^{\mp2r}$, correspondingly.
+For example, if an experiment uses a squeezed vacuum with the squeezing parameter $r$, the expected variance value for the squeezed and anti-squeezed quadratures are $V=e^{\mp2r}$, respectively.
 We can also estimate the noise of such measurements by calculating the variance of the corresponding variance values for such a squeezed vacuum field, yielding the following theoretical signal-to-noise ratio:

 Note, that for this calculation we can neglect the camera dark noise thanks to the homodyne detection.
 As a result, we can compare the performance of the two approaches as a ratio of the two signal to noise values for an anti-squeezed vacuum field, and a coherent beam with similar average number of photons $\bar{N} = \sinh^2(r) \ll 1$: